 Amal Clooney was elected to an Honorary Fellowship in recognition of her outstanding contribution to human rights and law.

 Amal is a barrister who specializes in international law and human rights described in the legal directories Legal 500 and Chambers and Partners as ‘a brilliant legal mind’ who is ‘in a league of her own at the Bar’.
 She frequently represents victims of mass atrocities, including genocide and sexual violence, before national and international courts.
 Her contributions have been recognised by the Committee to Protect Journalists, the American Society of International Law, the Reporters Committee for Freedom of the Press, the Simon Wiesenthal Center, the United Nations, the World Economic Forum, the Kings Trust and Time Magazine.
-Most recently, in 2024, she won the Legal 500 Award for international lawyer of the year.
+In 2024, she won the Legal 500 Award for international lawyer of the year.

 Amal also represents political prisoners around the world and has helped to secure the freedom of journalists arbitrarily detained for their work across the globe.
 Her work has included defending Reuters journalists who uncovered evidence of genocide in Myanmar, journalists covering protests in Egypt and a leading investigative journalist exposing corruption in Azerbaijan, all of whom were released following her work.
 She currently represents Nobel laureate Maria Ressa, who faces decades behind bars for her work as a journalist in the Philippines.